Ellen Neises, RLA

 LANDSCAPE & PUBLIC POLICY

-Ellen is a landscape architect with a Masters in Public Policy from Harvard and 9 years of policy experience.
+Ellen is a registered landscape architect with a Masters in Public Policy from Harvard and 9 years of policy experience.
 She teaches landscape design, with a focus on large-scale and large-scope design problems involving ecology, at the Graduate School of Design at the University of Pennsylvania.
+She is also the Executive Director of PennPraxis, the center for applied research, outreach, and practice at PennDesign.
 Ellen co-led the PennDesign / OLIN team’s work on Hunts Point Lifelines, a winning entry in the 2014 Rebuild by Design competition.
 Prior to Range and Penn, Ellen was an associate partner at James Corner Field Operations, where she designed several award-winning projects involving resilience, reclamation and infrastructure design, including Fresh Kills Park, Lake Ontario Park in Toronto, Westport Baltimore redevelopment, and stormwater infrastructure on the Harlem River at Muscota Marsh.
 Ellen has a Master of Landscape Architecture from the University of Pennsylvania (2002), a Master of Public Policy from Harvard University (1990) and a Bachelor of Science form Carnegie Mellon University (1988).

 LANDSCAPE & URBAN PLANNING